PRIMARY SCHOOL | GRADES 1-5

 Cultivating Curiosity.
 Unlocking Potential

-At The Meluha Primary, learning is joyful, meaningful, and built on curiosity.
-Our curriculum blends CBSE NCF expectations with inquiry-based, experiential learning drawn from real-world themes such as materials, forces, habitats, communities, stories, recounts, instructions, fractions, and shapes.
-Children learn by exploring, experimenting, asking questions, and applying knowledge to daily life.
+At Meluha Primary, learning is joyful, meaningful, and built on curiosity.
+Our curriculum blends CBSE-aligned foundations with inquiry-based, experiential learning connected to real-world themes.

-We focus on strong foundations in literacy, numeracy, science, and social understanding, while equally nurturing confidence, creativity, communication, and character.
+We focus on literacy, numeracy, science, expression, and social understanding — while also nurturing confidence, creativity, communication, and character.

 English Language & Literature